Conditions of Sale and Delivery of PICCADILLY Internationaler Handel GmbH

 § 2 Purchase price and payment

 a) Our prices are always subject to addition of VAT, in particular in consideration of the delivery location in question.
+Import duties or increases in the rate of import duty collected during the term of the contract increase the price on the basis of their effectiveness.
 The price calculation is made on the basis of the volume or weight determined by us or our suppliers.
 It can however made on the basis of the volumes or weights determined by the recipient if this determination is carried out using calibrated instruments and the goods have been transported at our risk.

 c) If the payment date expires without payment, we can charge default interest of 5 percentage points above the basic interest rate.

-d) In the case of delays in performance, we charge interest on arrears at 9 percentage points above the basic interest rate and reserve the right to claim compensation for any further damages.
+d) In the case of default, we charge default interest at the rate of 9 percentage points above the basic lending rate as well as an additional lump sum of EUR 40,00.
+We reserve the right to claim for any further damage which may have occurred.

 e) Cheques and bills of exchange are accepted as conditional payment and after corresponding agreement.
 Any bank fees involved in payment procedures are for the account of the purchaser.